Asynchronous Reconfiguration with Byzantine Failures: Max Register

 Operation $\fWrite(v, \sigma)$ (lines~\ref{lst:dmr-client:write}--\ref{lst:dmr-client:write-end}) is used by correct clients to store values in the register.
 It simply performs repeated calls to $\fSet(v, \sigma)$ until some call succeeds to reach a quorum of replicas.
 Retries are safe because, as in lattice agreement, write requests to a max-register are idempotent.
 Since we assume the total number of verifiable histories to be finite, only a finite number of retries is possible.

-Operation $\fRead()$ (lines~\ref{lst:dmr-client:read}--\ref{lst:dmr-client:read-end}) is used to request the current value from the register, and it consists of repeated calls to both $\fGet()$ and $\fSet(...)$.
+Operation $\fRead()$ (lines~\ref{lst:dmr-client:read}--\ref{lst:dmr-client:read-end}) is used to request the current value from the register, and it consists of repeated calls to both $\fGet()$ and $\fSet(\ldots)$.
 The call to $\fGet()$ is simply used to query information from the replicas.
-The call to $\fSet(...)$ is usually called ``the write-back phase'' and serves two purposes here: \begin{itemize} \item It is used instead of the ``confirming'' phase to prevent the ``I still work here'' and the ``slow-reader'' attacks.
-Indeed, if the configuration was superseded during the execution of $\fGet()$, $\fSet(...)$ will not succeed because it will not be able to gather a quorum of signed replies in the same configuration;
+The call to $\fSet(\ldots)$ is usually called ``the write-back phase'' and serves two purposes here: \begin{itemize} \item It is used instead of the ``confirming'' phase to prevent the ``I still work here'' and the ``slow-reader'' attacks.
+Indeed, if the configuration was superseded during the execution of $\fGet()$, $\fSet(\ldots)$ will not succeed because it will not be able to gather a quorum of signed replies in the same configuration;

 \item Also, it is used to order the calls to $\fRead()$ and to guarantee the {\pMRAtomicity} property.
-Intuitively, if some correct process successfully completed $\fSet(v, \sigma)$ strictly before some other correct process invoked $\fRead()$, the later process will receive a value that is not smaller than $v$. \end{itemize}
+Intuitively, if some correct process successfully completed $\fSet(v, \sigma)$ strictly before some other correct process invoked $\fGet()$, the later process will receive a value that is not smaller than $v$ \needsrev{(unless the ``slow reader'' attack happens)}. \end{itemize}

 \myparagraph{Replica implementation.}